 My father walked to the store in the evening to chew the fat with neighbours.
 As young children we were given lists and carried home items such as old cheddar cheese wedges cut from a large round of cheese, stone jugs of molasses filled from a hogshead and metal containers of kerosene for our oil lamps.
 The smell of kerosene and molasses in the back of the store remains with me..

 The McKeen Corner Store, bearing the date 1790 on its gable, stood empty for several years.
 Today it falls under the stewardship of the Keswick Ridge Historical Society and has been relocated to a small lot alongside the Keswick Ridge Superior School.
 It is undergoing significant repair.
 The Society is currently considering suitable uses for it in order to restore its status as an important fixture of this community, for many years to come.

-The Buildings and Facilities Committee, currently chaired by Ralph Stephenson, has been engaged in renovation and restoration.
+The Buildings and Facilities Committee, currently chaired by Dan Nicholson, has been engaged in renovation and restoration.
 This process is continuing as fund-raising efforts bear fruit.
-Here's how the store looks in September of 2015:
+Here's how the store looked in September of 2015: